yjyuwisely/yjyuwisely/README.md

   ## Welcome to yjyuwisely's GitHub!🍀 </div>

 <li> 👋 Hello!
-I’m Yeongjin Yu, @yjyuwisely, a delighted and energised AI research scientist deeply engaged in the field of Computer Vision (CV) and its vast potentials 👩‍💻.</li>
+I’m Yeongjin Yu, @yjyuwisely, a delighted and energised AI research scientist deeply engaged in the field of Natural Language Processing (NLP) and its vast potentials 👩‍💻.</li>
-<li> 📘 While my roots lie in statistical methodologies, I'm incredibly excited about the evolution and application of AI, especially in the CV sector.</li>
+<li> 📘 While my roots lie in statistical methodologies, I'm incredibly excited about the evolution and application of AI, especially in the NLP sector.</li>
-<li> 🚀 Passionate about learning and exploring new technologies, I'm currently focused on the transformative impact of Computer Vision in understanding and interpreting the visual world.</li>
+<li> 🚀 Passionate about learning and exploring new technologies, I'm currently focused on the transformative impact of Natural Language Processing in understanding and interpreting human language.</li>
-<li> 🐥 I'm advancing my skills in Machine Learning (ML) and Deep Learning (DL), with a particular interest in developing innovative Computer Vision projects.</li>
+<li> 🐥 I'm advancing my skills in Machine Learning (ML) and Deep Learning (DL), with a particular interest in developing innovative NLP projects.</li>
 <li> 🌱 Continuously expanding my software engineering knowledge, I aim to better support my AI research and development endeavors.</li>
-<li>🌟 Let's shape the future of AI in Computer Vision, one line of code at a time.
-Welcome to my AI-powered journey in CV!😊</li>
+<li>🌟 Let's shape the future of AI in Natural Language Processing, one line of code at a time.
+Welcome to my AI-powered journey in NLP!😊</li>

   <div align="center">